Board of Trustees

 Dave Richey was elected to the Board of Trustees in 2007 and is the Senior Business Leader at Visa Inc. He attended Simpson College in San Francisco, 1974-1978.
 He also attends Neighborhood Church of Castro Valley.
 Dave and Kim met while attending Simpson and have been married for over 45 years.
 They have three sons and seven grandchildren, who are indescribable joys.

 Mr. Lue Thao

 Lue Thao is the chief financial officer for a community health center corporation, an elder/trustee/youth director of the Alliance Church of Merced, and the former treasurer of the Hmong District.
 Lue was born and raised in Xieng Khuang, Laos and is a graduate of Illinois State University, Lewis University MBA program, and Covington Seminary.
-Lue and Pang have three sons.
+Lue and Abigail have three sons.

 Dr. Nha Tran